-- Switzerland County: Seven new cases (393 total)
+- Switzerland County: Three new cases (260 total)

-Franklin, Dearborn, and Ripley Counties are all at the highest level, or ‘red,’ on the alert map meaning their 7-day positivity rate is 15% or greater, and there are 200 or more new weekly cases per 100,000 residents.
+Of the counties in the FOX19 NOW viewing area, Dearborn, Franklin, and Ripley are in the red which means their 7-day positivity rate is 15% or greater, and there are 200 or more new weekly cases per 100,000 residents.

 - All social gatherings are limited to 25 people.